 The twists and turns of life.

-When we graduate from high school or college we may have a plan of what we want to accomplish in our lifetime but life has a way of twisting and turning, doesn’t it?
+When we are in our 20s we may have a plan of what we want to accomplish in our lifetime, but life has a way of twisting and turning, doesn’t it?
 The truth is life doesn’t typically go as planned.